 Lois Weisberg, the last remaining member of Mayor Richard M. Daley's origional cabinet is leaving her post.An article from Greg H, from Chicago Business states:

 Cultural Affairs Commissioner Lois Weisberg -- who has served as City

 Hall's cultural czarina since the Harold Washington days -- has

 In an interview and a statement, Ms. Weisberg made it clear she

-strongly opposes recent moves to charge admission to
+strongly opposes recent moves to charge admission to Taste of Chicago

 and other downtown festivals, privatize festival operations and merge